 One of the most popular cities in the world, London welcomes around 30 million visitors every year.
-And most visitors to London make it a habit of going back for more.
-While there is an endless list of things to do in London during the day, it is the evenings and nights that bring out London’s unique energy and culture.
-London may be in lockdown but there’s no harm in dreaming and planning your next night out.
+And most visitors to London make it a habit of returning for more.
+While there is an endless list of things to do in London during the day, the evenings and nights bring out London’s unique energy and culture.
+London may be in lockdown, but there’s no harm in dreaming and planning your next night out.

-The city has 24-hour tube services on Friday and Saturday nights, and with plenty of well-known attractions as well as the more unique, a night in England’s capital is fun for everyone.
-Exploring famous London landmarks after dark is a great way to soak up the sights, but there are plenty of other attractions to lure you back too.
+The city has 24-hour tube services on Friday and Saturday nights, and with plenty of well-known attractions and the more unique, a night in England’s capital is fun for everyone.
+Exploring famous London landmarks after dark is a great way to soak up the sights, but there are plenty of other attractions to lure you back.
 From gin palaces to private museum tours and comedy clubs, here are 20 unique, quirky and unusual things to do in London at night.

 - Things To Do In London